ramees-kr/packet-guide.com/projects/06_dhcp_email_alerts/README.md

 # 📘 Project 06 – DHCP Email Alerts

 A Python script that watches DHCP lease logs and sends an email alert when specific devices (based on MAC address or hostname) receive a lease.
-This is your first alerting workflow — bridging log monitoring and messaging.
+This is your first alerting workflow—bridging log monitoring and messaging.
 It’s simple, useful, and foundational for later Prometheus + PagerDuty flows.

 ---